shakes76/PatternFlow/recognition/super-resolution-ESPCNN-ADNI/README.md

 This function will download the data, load it into datasets, perform training, and plot some example predictions and results.

+### Using the Trained Model
+To see the output of the trained model, use `predict.display_prediction`, inputting a low-resolution image (shape 64, 60, 1) and the model.
+This will output a plot similar to figures 6, 7, and 8.

 ## Data
 ### Preprocessing
 The training and testing datasets have been pre-processed by the course